smcclab/nime25/review.md

 - **Meta-review Phase**: The meta-reviewer submits their meta-review and an Accept/Reject recommendation to the track chairs.
 - **Decision Phase**: Track chairs make final Accept/Reject decisions based on meta-reviews and available space in the conference program.
 - **Decisions and Reviews Released**: Final decisions from track chairs, reviews and meta-reviews are released to authors.

+## Bias and interdisciplinarity

+NIME not immune to the effects of conscious and unconscious bias.
+While we can't guarantee to avoid bias, please keep in mind that we all have our own expectations what makes a submission “good”, “useful”, and “relevant”.
+NIME is a diverse community that lies across disciplines, and you may encounter submissions that you don’t personally find useful or relevant.
+In this case, we encourage all reviewers to keep in mind that our judgement should be based on **enhancing community knowledge**.

+Contributions come from different research traditions (qualitative, quantitative, design-based and artistic research, etc).
+It is not usually possible to have 100% matches between reviewers and submissions.
+While we hope that many in our community have a broad perspective on NIME works, please keep an eye open for critical mismatches.
+If you feel you cannot review an allocated submission, let your track chair know.

 # What to do as a NIME reviewer